JOURNEY TO THE MIDNIGHT SUN

 deep within the contours of my soul.”

 “Thank you, dear.”
-And turning her eyes to the fire, Emma gazed cryptically into the flames, “The riddle tells of something lost, but not gone.
+Turning her eyes to the fire, Emma gazed cryptically into the flames.
+“The riddle tells of something lost, but not gone.
 Something that died and yet, lives on.
-Something beyond this earth.
+Something beyond this earth, yet within our reach.
 For within every life, there is something of immeasurable value to be gained…or lost.”

 In the absence of conversation, the sound of grass being chewed between the giant’s teeth seemed louder than one might otherwise expect.